top of page

 Central Canterbury, accessible by bus, and from Canterbury East and West train stations.
 Nearest car park St Radigund's.

 Step free access throughout, lifts available.
 Accessible toilets.
+Sensory bags & social stories available.
+Quiet space available.

 A picture of wooden tables & chairs laid out in the courtyard at Chapters Books & Coffee